 Location: Start with the Deck - followed by the area, office or room in which the story takes place.

 Length of posts.

 Posts are expected to be at least two paragraphs, containing of a minimum of 10 sentences.
 If you have a very long post, post it in two parts.
 And give the title the addition of Part 1, or Part 2.

 We use the (European) metric system in our writing.
-This means that if you want to write a length, weight, temperature you need to use cm/m, kg, or Celsius.
+This means that if you want to write a length, weight, the temperature you need to use cm/m, kg, or Celsius.
 There are many websites that offer a conversion tool, in case you are not familiar with the metric system.
-You can also use words as heavy, light, big, small, warm and hot in your post, instead of converting it to metric.
+You can also use words like heavy, light, big, small, warm and hot in your post, instead of converting it to metric.

 For the writers:

-3.1.1 Everyone has the right to object to his/her work being edited.
+Everyone has the right to object to his/her work being edited.
 Please inform us that you do not wish for your written work to be edited by others and we will respect that.
 However, it does mean that you are solely responsible for contributing posts that are free of spelling and grammar mistakes.

 If you have the exception on this rule, and still post with errors in your work, you will eventually lose this privilege.

-From me you can expect that I will do my best to keep all the characters engaged in the stories, create new missions and keep them moving along, provide a good working website and keep it up to date.
+You can expect that I will do my best to keep all the characters engaged in the stories, create new missions and keep them moving along, provide a good working website and keep it up to date.
 And I'll keep on the lookout for new writers that might join our wonderful community.

 These positions are a back up for the command team.
 Most of their activities will be related to their function as department head.

-4.5 Assistant Department Head:
+Assistant Department Head:

 The assistant is to take over the position of the Chief in case of a LOA, and the responsibilities that are part of it.